DannyAlas/Neural-Network-1/README.md

-# Nerual Network From Scratch
+# Neural Network From Scratch

 Anyone with even some cursuory knowledge in AI/ML likely knows the basics about neural networks.You connect a few of layers of nodes with weights and biases, train it on some data, and bingo, you've got a network that can recognize dogs or predict stock prices.